heshanraj/Assignment---2/README.md

-# Django Task Manager
+# Project Management Tool

-This is a Django-based task manager that allows administrators to manage categories and tasks, and assign tasks to users.
+This is a Django-based Project Manager Tool that allows administrators to manage categories and tasks, and assign tasks to users.
 Regular users can view and complete their assigned tasks.

 ## Features